The Flash season 1: Marketing

 In April 2015, to celebrate the season three finale of Arrow and season one finale of The Flash, The CW released a short promo titled "Superhero Fight Club".
 The short features characters from Arrow and The Flash battling each other in a hero vs. villain showdown.
 Characters include Arrow, Flash, Arsenal, Black Canary, Merlyn, Captain Cold, Heat Wave, Firestorm, Ra's al Ghul, Reverse-Flash, and the A.T.O.M. in a cage match fight.

 Release

 Broadcast

 The Flash was screened at the Warner Bros.
-Television and DC Entertainment panel at San Diego Comic-Con International in July 2014.
+Television and DC Entertainment panel at San Diego Comic-Con in July 2014.
 The series officially premiered on The CW on October 7, 2014, during the 2014–15 television season and also premiered in Canada on the same night.
 The second episode was screened at New York Comic Con on October 9, 2014, as a way to repay the viewers that watched the series' premiere episode.
 The series premiered in the United Kingdom and Ireland on October 28, 2014, and in Australia on December 3, 2014.